cloudify-cosmo/docs.getcloudify.org/content/plugins/vcloud.md

 * `ssl_verify` A boolean flag for disabling the SSL certificate check.
 Only applicable for a `private` cloud service with self-signed certificates.
 Defaults to `True`

-{{% gsTip title="Tip" %}}
-The vCloud Manager blueprint stores the vCloud configuration used for the bootstrap process in a JSON file (as described in the first bullet of this section) at `~/vcloud_config.json`.
-Therefore, if they have been used for bootstrapping, the vCloud configuration for applications is not mandatory, because the plugin defaults to these same settings.
-{{% /gsTip %}}

 # Misc

 ## vApp template